Ren-Mingyang/Ren-Mingyang.github.io/index.md

 *Bioinformatics*, Under review.

 ## Honors and Awards
-- Sep.
-2020 &emsp; *The President Scholarship (Excellent Prize)*, Academy of Mathematics and Systems Sciences, Chinese Academy of Sciences*.
+- 2020 &emsp; *The President Scholarship (Excellent Prize)*, Academy of Mathematics and Systems Sciences, Chinese Academy of Sciences.
 - 2020 &emsp; *Merit Student*, University of Chinese Academy of Sciences.
 - 2019 &emsp; *Merit Student*, *Outstanding Student Leader*, University of Chinese Academy of Sciences.
 - 2018 &emsp; *Merit Student*, University of Chinese Academy of Sciences.